-A professional bio can be shared with prospective employers, your colleagues, included in your social media profiles, used for speaking engagement announcements, or used as an author bio on a blog.
+A professional bio can be shared with prospective employers, shared with your colleagues, included in your social media profiles, used for speaking engagement announcements, or used as an author bio on a blog.

 Writing about your professional background for the first time may feel challenging or awkward, but it doesn't have to be.

-Here, we'll explore some tips to help you feel more comfortable when writing your own professional bio.
+Here, we'll explore some tips to help you feel more comfortable when writing your own professional background.
 Let's dive in.

 What is a professional background?

-A professional background is a summary of your professional experiences —coupled with any relevant personal information, including interests or passions — that you'll use throughout your career as you network with industry peers, apply for new roles, or seek out thought leadership opportunities.
+A professional background is a summary of your professional experiences — coupled with any relevant personal information, including interests or passions — that you'll use throughout your career as you network with industry peers, apply for new roles, or seek thought leadership opportunities.

 Not only is sharing more about your background a great way to tell more about yourself to others, it's also an opportunity to wholly reflect on your professional journey and the goals you've achieved — plus, what you hope to achieve in the future.